Announcing our conversational customer experience platform.

 According to the Foresee Experience Index report, Amazon achieved 86 points (on a 100 point scale) for customer satisfaction.
 So what makes Amazon so successful?

-Amazon thinks of their customers first before creating any advancements:
+Amazon thinks of their customers first before creating any advancements.
+They pay attention to:

 At times, when prices increased, Amazon didn’t follow suit because doing so would eventually erode customer trust.
 For Amazon, that loss of trust would be more costly in the long-run.